Jia Jie Jon

 Competitor Analysis

-Using machine translation
+Implementing machine translation services.

 Design Sprint Day 1